jcftang/ansible-hydra/hacking/README.md

 Working installation of

-* ansible
+* ansible 1.2 or newer
-* vagrant
+* vagrant 1.2 or newer
-  * will require a working version of ruby and bundler

 ## Quickstart